alilja/alilja.github.io/_posts/2015-11-18-patient-facing-ui.md

 title:	Patient-Facing UI Development
 date:   2015-11-18 10:22:34 -0600
 date-range: 2015–2017
-categories: recent case med nda
+categories: med case nda
 teaser: My first major UX project was to conduct research and lead interaction design development on a medical device's patient-face user experience.
+front: 1
 ---

 In 2015, I was brought onboard at a large medical device company to help them design their next-generation therapy controller used by patients.
 The company was replacing their outdated, custom hardware with off-the-shelf touchscreen devices, and needed all the functionality of their existing controller ported to their new touchscreen application.